emitstop/ZedGrid/README.md

 #####Modifying Gutter Width

 Gutter width is controlled by the $gutter variable in the SCSS file.
-You can also do this by modifying all instances of '20px' in the compiled css file.
+You will need to recompile the SCSS with your updated gutter width in order to change it.

 #####Right align columns
 Adding a class of __"pull-right"__ to your column wrappers will right align your columns.